Last update: February 22, 2018 You’ll find links to the other chapters at the bottom.

 - Part of this margin you’re willing to spend on advertising: 50%.

 - Lead to sale conversion rate: 30%.

-You’ll need the following data to calculate a profitable ROAS target:
+How to calculate a profitable target ROAS?You’ll need the following data to calculate a profitable ROAS target:

 - The profit margin (in %) on the revenue generated.

 - The part of this margin you’re willing to invest in acquisition.